valory-xyz/open-autonomy/docs/guides/scaffolding.md

 ## Setup

 !!!note
-    You might have already prepared your enviroment if you went through the [quick start](https://docs.autonolas.network/quick_start/) guide.
+    You might have already prepared your environment if you went through the [quick start](https://docs.autonolas.network/quick_start/) guide.
 If that's the case, you can skip this section.

 Before starting this guide, ensure that your machine satisfies the [framework requirements](./quick_start.md#requirements) and that you have followed the [setup instructions](./quick_start.md#setup).
 As a result you should have a Pipenv workspace folder.